Who invented solar panels? Solar energy history

 The Becquerel effect

-At the tender age of 19, Becquerel placed silver chloride in an acidic solution, which generated voltage and current.
+At the tender age of 19, Becquerel coated electrodes with silver chloride (AgCl) and silver bromide (AgBr) in an acidic solution, which generated voltage and current.
 Thanks to Becquerel’s experiments, the photovoltaic effect is sometimes referred to as the “Becquerel effect”.

 Edmond Becquerel, who in 1839 invented solar panels.